-We are pleased you have chosen The Spine Program at Melbourne Regional Medical Center for your spine surgery.
+We are pleased you have chosen The Spine Program at Sebastian River Medical Center for your spine surgery.

-At Melbourne Regional Medical Center, our team is committed to making your surgical experience as positive as possible.
-The Spine Program is designed to expand you and your family's knowledge and understanding of all aspects of your spine surgery, including what to expect before, during and after your procedure.
+At Sebastian River Medical Center, our team is committed to making your surgical experience as positive as possible.
+That's why we have The Spine Program - designed to expand you and your family's knowledge and understanding of all aspects of your spine surgery, including what to expect before, during and after your procedure.

-The Spine Program has implemented a multidisciplinary course of treatment.
-Our goal is to provide you with the highest quality health care and the best possible surgical outcome.
+Our goal is to build your confidence in your decision to have spine surgery.
+Also, we will provide you with the highest quality health care and the best possible surgical outcome.